cloud seeding

 < < < home

-A Participatory Public Artwork - Green Valley Ranch Public Library - Denver, CO
+A Participatory Public Artwork - Denver Public Library - Green Valley Ranch - Denver, CO

-Cloud Seeding is a participatory artwork that processes library patron's card catalog search terms to call up a spectrum of associative images, quotes and information drawn from the library's collection.
+Cloud Seeding is a participatory artwork that processes library patron's card catalog searches to call up a spectrum of associative images, quotes and films drawn from the library's collection.
 The result is an ever-shifting real-time visualization of the library's day-to-day usage – and of the collective consciousness created through a community's participation in its local library.

-Consisting of an array of large LCD screens connected to the library's catalog search kiosks, the artwork uses custom software to parse patrons' search terms and call up associative media clips culled from the library's collection of books, dvds, music and digital image and text archives.
+Consisting of an array of large LCD screens connected to a special library catalog search kiosk, the artwork uses custom software to parse patrons' search results, based on Dewey Decimal associations.
+The resulting display layers associative media clips and quotes, culled from the library's unique collection of books, dvds, and digital image and text archives.

 In theory, "cloud seeding" is the process where a volatile agent, a catalyst, is introduced into the atmosphere with the intent of producing a generative effect – literally, rain, snow or some other type of precipitation.

-Cloud Seeding will serve as a catalyst, encouraging patrons to diversify and explore.
-The artwork will use shifting layers of content to instigate a generative experience, challenging patrons to let go of their expectations , to experience the layering that the library's resources and "collective consciousness" can provide.
-And it will allow them, through their explorations, to participate in the creation of the artwork itself.
+Cloud Seeding serves as a catalyst, encouraging patrons to diversify and explore.
+The artwork uses shifting layers of content to instigate a generative experience, challenging patrons to let go of their expectations , to experience the layering that the library's resources and "collective consciousness" can provide.
+And it allows them, through their explorations, to participate in the creation of the artwork itself.

 BENEFITS